 Hair shedding post hair transplant procedure is a common effect for this kind of cosmetic procedure.
 Hair transplant is a surgical procedure that harvests hair follicles from a donor area, most preferably an area where hair growth is abundant, and eventually transplanted to the recipient site.
 Donor areas are usually at the sides and back of the head.
 Other areas which can have abundant hair for male patients are their chest, legs and arms.
 The recipient site is the area where hair is not at all abundant, or possible hair loss and balding are occurring.
 The recipient sites are usually the problem area where hair follicles need to be transplanted to.
-Recipient area for hair transplantation procedure may vary and this may include the eyebrows, beard, eyelashes and the most common of all is the head area.
+Recipient area for hair transplantation in Dubai may vary and this may include the eyebrows, beard, eyelashes and the most common of all is the head area.

-Reasons for Hair Shedding After Hair Transplant:
+Reasons for Hair Shedding After Hair Transplant

 - Day one after the hair transplant procedure patients should expect soreness, slight bleeding and swelling while still seeing thousands of new transplanted hair grafts on the recipient area.
 These will eventually scab over in duration of the fourteenth day post treatment.